-The proposed implementation of the STRO will establish regulations, standards. and a registration process governing the renting or leasing of privately owned residential dwellina units on short-term basis. а The Lona Beach Municipal Code Title 21 includes development standards that prevent and Since STRO implementation would not directly or reduce light and glare. indirectly create any adverse light or glare impacts, no further analysis is required.
+The proposed implementation of the STRO will establish regulations, standards, and a registration process governing the renting or leasing of privately owned residential dwelling units on a short-term basis.
+The Long Beach Municipal Code Title 21 includes development standards that prevent and reduce light and glare.
+Since STRO implementation would not directly or indirectly create any adverse light or glare impacts, no further analysis is required.